Selective machine learning of doubly robust functionals: Abstract

 \section{Abstract}

 While model selection is a well-studied topic in parametric and nonparametric regression or density estimation, selection of possibly high-dimensional nuisance parameters in semiparametric problems is far less developed.
 In this paper, we propose a selective machine learning framework for making inferences about a finite-dimensional functional defined on a semiparametric model, when the latter admits a doubly robust estimating function and several candidate machine learning algorithms are available for estimating the nuisance parameters.
-We introduce two new selection criteria for bias reduction in estimating the functional of interest, each based on a novel definition of pseudo-risk for the functional that embodies the double robustness property and thus is used to select the pair of learners that is nearest to fulfilling this property.
-We establish an oracle property for a multi-fold cross-validation version of the new selection criteria which states that our empirical criteria perform nearly as well as an oracle with a priori knowledge of the pseudo-risk for each pair of candidate learners.
-We also describe a smooth approximation to the selection criteria which allows for valid post-selection inference.
-Finally, we apply the approach to model selection of a semiparametric estimator of average treatment effect given an ensemble of candidate machine learners to account for confounding in an observational study.
+We introduce a new selection criterion aimed at bias reduction in estimating the functional of interest based on a novel definition of pseudo-risk inspired by the double robustness property.
+Intuitively, the proposed criterion selects a pair of learners with the smallest pseudo-risk, so that the estimated functional is least sensitive to perturbations of a nuisance parameter.
+We establish an oracle property for a multi-fold cross-validation version of the new selection criterion which states that our empirical criterion performs nearly as well as an oracle with a priori knowledge of the pseudo-risk for each pair of candidate learners.
+Finally, we apply the approach to model selection of a semiparametric estimator of average treatment effect given an ensemble of candidate machine learners to account for confounding in an observational study which we illustrate in simulations and a data application.